Not sure if Poke Bowl United is right for you?

 Potential Mitigations

-• Your attorney can help you verify the franchisor's corporate structure through public records.
+- Your attorney can help you confirm the corporate structure and identify any controlling entities.

-• If a parent company were involved, having an accountant review its financial statements would be crucial for a complete risk assessment.
+- If a parent entity were involved, your accountant would advise on the importance of reviewing its financial statements for a complete risk assessment.

 Predecessor History Issues